 Our portfolio strategies offer such an opportunity.
 Due to our global research presence, we’re able to access the full spectrum of credit markets.
 The alternative credit universe encompasses a large range of lending opportunities, from high-yield bonds and emerging market debt to distressed credit and private lending.
 It is orders of magnitude larger than a traditional liquid alternative credit opportunity set, which is comprised mostly of publicly traded credit instruments.
 We believe that dynamically managing our exposures throughout the credit cycle adds material investor value.

 For example, we have long believed in the benefits of combining liquid markets with illiquid strategies.
-Over the life of our WTW representative diversified credit portfolio, we have allocated a portion of its capital to opportunistic credit strategies, having this subsector of the fund added over 5.1% p.a. of returns over a broad liquid benchmark over the last 3 years.
+Over the life of our WTW representative diversified credit portfolio, we have allocated a portion of its capital to opportunistic credit strategies, having this subsector of the strategy added over 5.1% p.a. of returns over a broad liquid benchmark over the last 3 years.

 Fishing from a broad and deep pool allows us to access more attractive niche opportunities and bring them together in an attractive package, taking advantage of diversification.
 By lending to borrowers from fundamentally different sectors in the economy allows us to pick our markets carefully and concentrate on those where we have greater certainty that risk-adjusted return-potential will be attractive in the long term.